Geoalert/mapflow-docs-en/source/api/qgis_mapflow.rst

 1. Go to the *Providers* tab.
 2. Select Maxar SecureWatch from the dropdown list.
-3. In the Maxar SecureWatch option select the vector layer with the boundary of your area of interest.
+3. In the *Maxar SecureWatch imagery Catalog* select the vector layer with the boundary of your area of interest.

 .. note::
-    You have to create the new one area (*Layer -> Create layer -> ...*, select *Polygon* as a geometry type, in the created layer using the tool *Add polygon feature* draw an area of ​​interest) or to upload from the file with coordinates using QGIS.
+    You have to create the new one area (*Layer -> Create layer -> ...*, select *Polygon* as a geometry type, in the created layer using the tool *Add polygon feature* draw an area of interest) or to upload from the file with coordinates using QGIS.
 If there is more than one polygon in the file, select with the tool *Select object(s)* the polygon you need.
 For more information on creating and working with vector layers, see the `QGIS User Guide <https://docs.qgis.org/3.16/en/docs/training_manual/create_vector_data/create_new_vector.html>`_.

      .. figure:: _static/qgis/add_SW_WFS.png
          :alt: Get specific image from SW
          :align: center
          :width: 15cm

-4. *Get metadata*, to view meta-data of all avaialble images intesecting your AOI.
+4. *Search imagery*, to view meta-data of all avaialble images intesecting your AOI.
 5. Select the prteferable image from the meta-data list or use the WFS generated vector layer (*WFS_temp*) to search through more attributes.

 .. note::